Create meaningful change for Indigenous youth to achieve their goals and better our communities.

 What is expected of you?

-Interested post-secondary students must be out of high school for no less than 2 years to participate (Graduated after 2022 or over the age of 20).
+Interested students from all colleges, departments, and levels of study are welcome to apply.
 There is no GPA requirement and you do not have to be Indigenous to apply.
 BIRM is creating a unique intercultural experience for student, therefore we are seeking as many diverse mentors as possible.
 Indigenous students who apply to be a mentor are not expected to be cultural experts or lead programming unless they volunteer to do so.
 We are learning together!

 Volunteers will be expected to participate in the planning and implementation of the program activities, with the help of their Program Coordinator.
 Volunteers will be placed in cohorts and deliver the programming in person at their designated school from September to the end of April.
 Weekly sessions will follow the University calendar (including statutory holidays and breaks), however there will be additional opportunities to be involved 12 months a year.